Dara433/e-commerce-platform/README.md

 Here we push docker images to the DockerHub registry - a self contained platform - ensuring the image is ready for deployment whenever and wherever its needed.

-To push a docker image, we need a `Dockerfile`, we created and placed this file in our root repository.
+To push a docker image, we need a `dockerfile`, we created and placed this file in our root repository.

 ![alt text](img/20..png)